Azure/template-analyzer/README.md

 ## What is Template Analyzer?
 Template Analyzer scans ARM ([Azure Resource Manager](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview)) and [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/) Infrastructure-as-Code (IaC) templates to ensure security and best practice checks are being followed before deployment of your Azure solutions.

 Template Analyzer provides a simple and extensible solution to improve the security of your Azure resources before deployment and ensures your templates follow best practices.
-The Template BPA is designed to be customizable - users can write their own checks and/or enforce only the checks that are relevant for them.
+Template Analyzer is designed to be customizable - users can write their own checks and/or enforce only the checks that are relevant for them.

 ## Getting started with Template Analyzer
 Download the latest Template Analyzer release in [the releases section](https://github.com/Azure/template-analyzer/releases).

 To preview the rules that come bundled with the Template Analyzer, explore [the built-in rules](docs/built-in-bpa-rules.md).

-## Using the Template BPA
+## Using the Template Analyzer
-The Template BPA is executed via a command line.
+Template Analyzer is executed via a command line.
 There are two formats to invoke it:

 `TemplateAnalyzer.exe analyze-template <template-path> [-p <parameters-path>] [-c <config-path>] [--report-format <format>] [-o <output-path>] [-v]`